 - Mix carefully to avoid crushing the berries.
 Stir until most of the sugar is dissolved.

-- Pack into suitable containers, leaving 1/2 inch of headspace or in plastic bags (although these can be a bit messy to fill).
+- Pack into suitable containers such as plastic or glass freezer containers, leaving 1/2 inch of headspace or in plastic freezer bags.

 - Freeze.
 Use within 9 – 12 months.